A list of 19th century Assassin characters in Assassin's Creed: Syndicate.

 - Foolish Sibling, Responsible Sibling: Jacob is the brash sibling who rushes in and doesn't consider the effects of his actions, while Evie is a firm believer in the Creed and has to repair the damage Jacob's actions cause in the city.

-- Good Old Fisticuffs: They can wield brass knuckles, though they're more Jacob's Weapon of Choice.
+- Good Old Fisticuffs: The twins can wield brass knuckles of various designs and motifs; they're Jacob's Weapon of Choice.

 - Grin of Audacity: Henry notes both are known for making them.